mattrude/wp-theme-gus-twitter/readme.md

-Wordpress Theme Milly Twitter
+Wordpress Theme Gus Twitter
 -----------------------------

-This is a small theme built to display a Twitter archive, set to match the [Milly](https://github.com/mattrude/wp-theme-milly/) theme.
+This is a small theme built to display a Twitter archive, set to match the [Gus](https://github.com/mattrude/wp-theme-gus/) theme.

 This theme expects the [Twitter Tools](http://wordpress.org/extend/plugins/twitter-tools/) plugin to be installed and working, to import the tweets into WordPress.